mikemac1/reading-notes/code-301/class-01.md

 ## Why This Matters

+It is obvious React is best used from the approach of addressing a site on a components basis for adding, changing, or removing items from the DOM.

 ## What is a “component”?

 A component is a modular, portable, replaceable, and reusable set of well-defined functionality that encapsulates its implementation and exporting it as a higher-level interface.
 A component is a software object, intended to interact with other components, encapsulating certain functionality or a set of functionalities.
 It has an obviously defined interface and conforms to a recommended behavior common to all components within an architecture.
 A software component can be defined as a unit of composition with a contractually specified interface and explicit context dependencies only.
 That is, a software component can be deployed independently and is subject to composition by third parties.